dhdorr/dhdorr/README.md

 - 👋 Hi, I’m @dhdorr
 - 👀 I’m interested in ...
-Gaining experience as a software engineer and web developer
+Game development and Multiplayer game networking
 - 🌱 I’m currently learning ...
-React, Next.js, HTMX and more
+Godot, Go lang, Zig lang, socket programming, distributed systems, and much more

-About Me: I am currently pursuing a Master's degree in Computer Science at California State University Fullerton.
-I am also working as a Junior Developer doing fullstack mainainence on a legacy system.
-I am preparing for a transition to fullstack development on cloud based progressive web apps, which should be interesting...
-But the end goal is to work in video game development.=!
+About Me: I am currently pursuing a Master's degree in Computer Science at Cal State Fullerton.
+I am also working as a Software Engineer, doing fullstack mainainence on a legacy system.
+But the end goal is to work in video game development!

 - 📫 How to reach me ... dhdorr@gmail.com